Toxocious/Ephemeral/Docs/CONTRIBUTING.md

 ## Reporting Bugs
-Bugs should be reported on our [GitHub Issue Tracker][issue-tracker] using the bug report template.
+Bugs should be reported on our [GitHub Issue Tracker](https://github.com/Toxocious/Ephemeral/issues/new) and should be correctly labeled as a `bug`.

-Follow the advice in [How do I ask a good question?][how-to-ask].
-While the article is intended for people asking questions on Stack Overflow, it all applies to writing a good bug report too.

 ## Requesting New Features
-Feature requests should also be sent to our [GitHub Issue Tracker][issue-tracker] using the feature request template.
+Feature requests should also be sent to our [GitHub Issue Tracker](https://github.com/Toxocious/Ephemeral/issues/new) and should be correctly labeled as a `feature`, with additional labels if necessary.

 - Explain the problem that you're having, and anything you've tried to solve it using the currently available features.
 - Explain how this new feature will help.
 - If possible, provide an example, like a code snippet, showing what your new feature might look like in use.

-Much of the advice in [How do I ask a good question?][how-to-ask] applies here too.